Colombia anti-government protesters clash with police | DW | 22.11.2019

 A police officer walks among tear gas after dispersing anti-government demonstrators at Bolivar square, Bogota

-At least eight civilians and 28 police officers were wounded in the clashes, authorities confirmed.
+At least eight civilians and 28 police officers were wounded in the clashes nationwide, authorities confirmed.

 Duque's government had deployed 170,000 officers for security enforcements and closed border crossings.
 Ten people were arrested and another 22 were temporarily detained.

-The city of Cali, 460 kilometers (286 miles) southwest of the capital, the mayor implemented a curfew from 7 p.m. local time.
+The city of Cali, 460 kilometers (286 miles) southwest of the capital, the mayor implemented a curfew from 7 p.m. local time (midnight GMT).
 Protesters had blocked roads and damaged dozens of transit stations, according to authorities.

 Reform rumors spur protests